KangyeolLee/SM-ChatBot-Mini-Project/README.md

 You don't need to know.
 When a new lecture comes up, you'll get a notification.
 That's all

 2. Categorizing
-After typing keyword, you'll get the list of lectures being accepted
+After typing keyword, you'll get the list of lectures being accepted that related to keyword

 <br>